Phase Optimization for Massive IRS-aided Two-way Relay Network: System model

 $P_{S}$ and $P_{D}$ are the transmit power at S and D, $x_{S}$ is the date symbol at S with $\mathbb{E}[|x_{S}|^{2}]=1$, and $x_{D}$ is the date symbol at D with $\mathbb{E}[|x_{D}|^{2}]=1$.
 It is assumed that $x_{S}$ and $x_{D}$ are independent signals, and obey the same distribution $\mathcal{CN}(0, 1)$, therefore, $\mathbb{E}[|x_{S}x_{D}^H|^{2}]=0$. $\textbf{w}_{R}\in\mathbb{C}^{M\times 1}$, and $\textbf{w}_{R}\sim\mathcal{CN}(\textbf{0}, \sigma_{R}^{2}\textbf{I}_{M})$ denote the complex additive white Gaussian noise (AWGN) vectors at RS receiver.
 In (\ref{yr_111}), $\bm\Theta$ is the PS matrix of IRS defined as $\bm\Theta=\text{diag}(e^{j\theta_{1}},...,e^{j\theta_{N}})$, where $\theta_{i}\in[0,2\pi)$ is the PS for the $i$th reflecting element, respectively.

-Based on (\ref{yr_111}), it is assumed that RS decodes successfully $x_{S}$ and $x_{D}$ by using some traditional decoding methods like sphere decoding, maximum likelihood etc. Then, RS transmits the network coding symbols $\tilde{x}_S$ and $\tilde{x}_D$ to S and D, the receive signals at S and D are
+It is assumed that RS decodes successfully $x_{S}$ and $x_{D}$ by using some traditional decoding methods like sphere decoding, maximum likelihood etc. Then, RS transmits the network coding symbols $\tilde{x}_S$ and $\tilde{x}_D$ to S and D, respectively.
+Then, the received signals